-\subsection{Birkhoff section with given boundary}
+\section{Birkhoff section with given boundary}

-We prove Theorem~\ref{theoremExistenceBSwithLink}: given~$\Gamma$, there exists a Birkhoff section bounding~$N\Gamma$ for some~$N\in\NN$, if and only if $\Leb_\Gamma$ has positive linking numbers with all the measures in $\MM^0_p(\phi)$.
-As a corollary, we obtain a second proof of Barbot's Theorem~\ref{theoremBarbotTheorem}.
+We prove Theorem~\ref{theoremExistenceBSwithLink}, which states that given~$\Gamma$, there exists a Birkhoff section bounding~$N\Gamma$ for some~$N\in\NN$, if and only if $\Leb_\Gamma$ is Reeb-like.
+As a corollary, we obtain a second proof of Barbot Theorem~\ref{theoremBarbotTheorem}.

-Given an oriented compact 3-manifold~$N$ and a flow~$\psi$ on~$N$, a \textbf{global section} of~$\psi$ is an oriented compact surface~$S\subset N$ which is positively transverse to the flow, with~$\partial S\subset\partial N$ and intersecting all orbits of~$\psi$.
+Given an oriented compact 3-manifold~$N$ and a flow~$\psi$ on~$N$, a \emph{global section} of~$\psi$ is an oriented compact surface~$S\subset N$ which is positively transverse to the flow, with~$\partial S\subset\partial N$ and which intersects all orbits of~$\psi$.
 It follows from compactness that~$S$ intersects every orbit arc of length~$T$ for some~$T>0$.